skyvers/skyve-dev-guide/chapters/exception-handling.md

 		BeanValidator.validateBeanAgainstDocument(changePasswordDocument, bean);
 }
 ```
-_The BeanValidator Utility class provides access to the native
+_The BeanValidator utility class provides access to the native
 Validation capability_

 **[⬆ back to top](#contents)**